corcorana/restingIAF/iaf_manu.md

 In contrast to $PAF_M$, all CoG channel estimates contribute equally to the calculation of mean CoG ($CoG_M$).
 If there are an insufficient number of channel estimates to satisfy $cMin$, no $PAF_M$ or $CoG_M$ estimates are returned (in some cases, $cMin$ will be satisfied for $CoG_M$, but not $PAF_M$, on account of the latter's more stringent criteria).

 Given that resting-state EEG is often recorded both before and after an experimental session, we also included the facility to compute repeated-measures comparisons and grand averages across IAF summary statistics.
 Indeed, since both the quality and quantity of intraindividual alpha-band activity may vary across recordings [see for e.g., @samaha2015], we recommend such cross-recording comparisons in order to maximise the likelihood of deriving reliable IAF estimates.
 Since separate EEG recordings may not be equivalent in terms of quantity of information rendered, grand averaged IAF estimates ($IAF_{GA}$) are calculated using a weighted average that takes into account the proportion of channels that contributed to each constituent summary statistic:

 $$ IAF_{GA} = \frac{ IAF_1 \beta_1 + IAF_2 \beta_2 } {\beta_1 + \beta_2} , $$

 where either $PAF$ or $CoG$ are substituted in place of $IAF$, $\beta$ constitutes the weighting afforded to the channel-wise mean estimates derived from each recording, and subscript indices indicate the identity of the EEG recording.
 For PAF estimates, $\beta$ is the number of channels used to estimate $PAF_M$ divided by total number of channels included in the analysis.
 For CoG estimates, $\beta$ is the number of channels used to estimate the mean individual alpha bandwidth divided by total number of channels included in the analysis.<!-- AC: Let me know if there are convenient ways of capturing these details in equation format, to reduce need for in-text explication -->

 ### 2.3 Empirical EEG data

 #### 2.3.1 Participants
 Sixty-three right-handed [Edinburgh Handedness Inventory; @oldfield1971], native English-speaking adults (42 females, mean age = 35 years, age range = 18-74 years) with normal (or corrected-to-normal) vision and audition, and no history of psychiatric, neurological, or cognitive disorder, participated in the study.
 All participants provided written, informed consent, and received financial remuneration for their time.
 This study, which formed part of a larger research project investigating EEG responses to complex, naturalistic stimuli [@gysin-websterInprep], was approved by the University of South Australia Human Research Ethics Committee (Application ID: 0000035576).

 #### 2.3.2 Procedure
 Following screening and consent procedures, participants were seated in a dimly-lit, sound-attenuated room for the duration of the session.
 Two sets of resting-state EEG recordings were acquired approximately 90 min apart at the beginning and end of the experimental procedure.
 This procedure involved watching approximately 70 min of pre-recorded television programming, followed by an old/new cued recall task.
-As per our standard laboratory protocol, both sets of resting-state recordings comprised of approximately 2 min of eyes-open EEG followed by 2 min of eyes-closed EEG.
+As per our standard laboratory protocol, both sets of resting-state recordings comprised approximately 2 min of eyes-open EEG followed by 2 min of eyes-closed EEG.
 Participants were instructed to sit still, relax, and avoid excessive eye movements during this time.
 In total, the entire session lasted between 2.5 and 3 hr.